ADeVera412/DeVera_Aidan_Final_project/README.md

 ## Description

-Create an llm from pyhon API and train the model on the text of Wookiepedia
+Create an llm from pyhon API and create a user interface for the chatbot.

 ## Getting Started

 ### Dependencies

-Downloading libraries necessary to create the llm Data(text) of Wookiepedia
+Downloading libraries necessary to create the llm

 ### Installing